presbrey/ollamafarm/README.md

 # OllamaFarm

 OllamaFarm is a Go package that manages multiple Ollama instances, providing a convenient way to interact with a farm of Ollama servers.
-It offers features like client registration, server selection based on criteria, and model availability tracking.
+It offers features like automatic offline detection and failover, model availability tracking, and server selection based on criteria such as model.

 ## Installation